 - Have ever changed your legal name

-You will need to complete a Medical Exam with an approved doctor.
-Please note that you cannot use any doctor to complete your medical exam, you can only use an approved professional from the panel of physicians.
+You must complete a Medical Exam with an approved doctor.
+Please note that you cannot use any doctor to complete your medical exam.
+You can only use an approved professional from the panel of physicians.

-Things you must bring to your medical exam.
+Things you must bring to your medical exam include: